Avazars/WargameRepo/Wargame Notes/Brainstorm File.md

 # Weapons
 ## Weapon Stats
 - Range in inches
-- Armor Penetration
+- Armor Penetration (Removes from the opposing units armor dice pool)
-- Damage
+- Damage (Flat number)
-- Shots
+- Shots (Amount of dice to add to the shooting dice pool)

 # Example Units WIP